 - My other projects

-This is release 6.0.1 of 12dicts, released April 2016.
-This is a major release.
-The following is a brief rundown of the changes and additions:
+This is release 6.0.2 of 12dicts, released June 2016.
+This is an update to release 6.0.
+The following is a brief rundown of the changes and additions in release 6.0 and beyond:

 - A number of new lists, based on 6 "advanced learner's" ESL dictionaries, have been added.
 The sources are reasonably balanced between American and British English.
 In addition to 3of6game.txt and 3of6all.txt, which are more or less traditional word lists, 6phrase.txt, a list of multi-word phrases, was added.